-What is Miller Heiman Strategic Selling?
-The Sales Strategy For Enterprise Sales
+What is the Miller Heiman Sales Process?
+Strategic Selling For Enterprise Sales

 Modern sales is about building long-term relationships.
 That is especially true when dealing with large accounts, multiple decision-makers, and long sales cycles.
-In that situation, the Miller Heiman technique may turn out to be your ace card.
+If that sounds familiar, the Miller Heiman technique may be your ace card

-This sales methodology, created and taught by Miller Heiman (now part of Korn Ferry), is built to maximize the power of enterprise sales by leading reps step-by-step through a repeatable process of identifying, convincing, and closing deals with multiple stakeholders.
+This sales methodology, created and taught by Robert Miller and Stephen Heiman (now part of Korn Ferry), is built to maximize the power of enterprise sales by leading reps step-by-step through a repeatable process of identifying, convincing, and closing deals with multiple stakeholders.

 Ready to learn how this strategy can help your team close more enterprise deals?
 Here's what you need to know.

-Since the game of sales has changed and adapted over the years, Miller Heiman has continued to adapt their methodology.
+As the sales game has changed over the years, Miller Heiman continued to adapt their sales approach.
 In 2005, they published The New Strategic Selling, which maintains its reputation as an industry standard.

 Today’s Strategic Selling model uses the principles of solution selling as a base and applies them to large deals with multiple stakeholders.
-It opposes shady sales techniques, promoting a concept of Strategic Selling where you document the customer's business objectives, decision-making processes, and key stakeholders in a so-called Blue Sheet.
+It opposes shady sales techniques, promoting a concept of Strategic Selling where you document the customer's business objectives, decision-making processes, and key stakeholders in a document called the Blue Sheet.

 A great thing about this methodology is that it controls your sales process and clarifies what’s next.
 Hint: It also helps you stay out of your sales comfort zone.